CSC8421 Network Security

 On completion of this course students will be able to:

-- Understand and apply selected technologies used to ensure security;
+- Evaluate and apply selected protocols to ensure network security is difficult/unable to compromise.

-- Design and develop techniques and algorithms that are used to implement network security protocols.
+- Design and develop techniques and algorithms to implement network security protocols.

 |1.||Overview of computer networks and protocols||10.00|